wffls/waffles/docs/guides/override-data.md

 ## Description

-This recipe will show how to easily override data in two different data files
+This guide will show how to easily override data in two different data files

 ## Steps